xdindan/sui-activity/readme.md

 1. Clone this repository or download the `script.py` file.
 2. Ensure you have an `address.txt` file containing the coin addresses you want to monitor, with one address per line.
+3. Replace api here in the script with your API key.
+You can get apikey from https://api.blockberry.one/